How to Reduce Screen Time for Kids

 This can screw up the entire day!
 Even if they get off in time, they are still in “game zone” and they can’t get moving.
 They also argue about someone knocking down their tower in Minecraft.
 Limit screen time with all videos.
 When kids get older they may be able to handle more video game time.

 I try not to buy them books on their Kindle for required reading.
 We have tons of books and really don’t need them on their pad.
 I have downloaded some books when we were out of town and needed something to read, but I try to plan ahead and have books from the library.

 This was the hardest rule for my kids to adjust to.
 I took each Kindle and put it away.
 I don’t leave them out to tempt them.
 I make sure to get them and I hide them, so they can’t find them.
 We don’t have time to sit around and play games after school.
 They do snack, homework, practices, and outside play time.

 If we are sitting at the kitchen table the TV is off.
 Period.

 Before I implemented this rule my kids were always begging to watch a show when we were just driving to baseball practice or the grocery store.
 I decided they could sit there and we could spend some quality time together, have a conversation and listen to music.
 They should be able to occupy themselves for an hour.

 My daughter always wanted to watch a show when she had friends over.
 She can watch a show anytime.
-She has a friend over to play and I make them play.
+She has a friend over to play and they should be spending time together.
 This is getting a little harder for my son that is 10, but we still have this rule.
-I make them play outside.
+I make them play outside and do physical activities.

 Good luck and I’d love to know some of your tricks to reduce screen time.